Fatha27/Fatha27/README.md

-## Hi there 👋
+## Hi there 👋, I'm Syed Fathaullah

-I'm an IT graduate with a passion for Machine Learning and Data Analytics.
+💻 I'm an IT graduate, passionate about Machine learning & all things surrounding data.

+📚 Love diving into thought-provoking articles and papers in the ML domain to stay inspired and broaden my perspective.

+🌱 currently seeking a data-driven role where I can create meaningful impact and grow professionally.

+📩 Reach me at: syedfathaullah27@gmail.com

+Feel free to check out my projects below! 😊

 <!--
 **Fatha27/Fatha27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.